stefanfrede/stefanfrede/README.md

 Such an approach keeps the codebase small, avoids bugs, and improves the performance.

-I use the [Jamstack](https://jamstack.org/) to build websites, because it provides better performance, higher security as well as easier and cheaper scaling.

 Since 2004 I have been working in this business.

 ### My skills and experience include